pseusys/follow_the_drow/README.md

 ## Debug

+> Nodes are _by default_ built with debug info **and** GDB is included into image.

-In order to run any of the nodes with GDB, add `launch-prefix="gdb -ex run --args"` to node arguments.
+In order to run any of the nodes with GDB, add `launch-prefix="gdb -batch -ex run -ex bt --args"` to node arguments.
+In file `deploy/follow_the_drow/CMakeLists.txt` line #5 can be changed to `Release` for release artifact or to `Debug` for debug artifact.

 ## RobAIR interop